-One type of the master equation describing stochastic reaction networks is the chemical master equation.
-The chemical reactions are given by the stoichiometric matrix and reaction rates.
-Specifically, a stochastic reaction network with $K$ reactions and $M$ species (each species of the molecule $X_{i}$ has the count $n_{i}=0,1,\dots N_{i}$ with $1\leq i\leq M$) is:
+One type of the master equation describing stochastic reaction networks is the CME.
+Specifically, a stochastic reaction network with $K$ reactions and $M$ species (each species $X_{i}$ has the count $n_{i}=0,1,\dots N_{i}$ with $1\leq i\leq M$) is:

-with the reaction rate constants $c_{k}$ for the $k$-th reaction.
-The number of reactant and product is denoted by $r_{ki}$ and $p_{ki}$ separately.
-The change of species under the chemical reactions is given by the stoichiometric matrix: $s_{ki}=p_{ki}-r_{ki}$.

-To formulate the CME for a given stochastic reaction network, a set of propensity functions need to be specified.
+with the reaction rates $c_{k}$ for the $k$-th reaction.
+The numbers of reactants and products are denoted by $r_{ki}$ and $p_{ki}$, respectively.
+The change in the count of species follows the stoichiometric matrix: $s_{ki}=p_{ki}-r_{ki}$.
+To formulate the CME, a set of propensity functions need to be specified.
 The propensities, $a_{k}(\textbf{n})$, represent the probability of the reaction $k$ occurring in the infinitesimal time interval at the state $\textbf{n}$ \cite{gillespie2007stochastic}.
-For example, according to the law of mass action \cite{bressloff2014stochastic}, the propensity $a_{k}$ for each reaction is calculated by multiplying the rate constant $c_{k}$ and the number of the chemical species $X_{i}$ to the power of $r_{ki}$.
-In general, the propensities can have nonlinear terms of the numbers of species.
+For example, a conventional way follows the law of mass action \cite{bressloff2014stochastic}: the propensity $a_{k}$ for each reaction is calculated by multiplying the reaction rate $c_{k}$ and the count of species $n_{i}$ to the power of $r_{ki}$.

-Given the stoichiometric matrix, rate constants, propensities and an initial distribution $P_{0}(\textbf{n})$, the system evolves according to the chemical master equation \cite{van2007stochastic}:
+Given the stoichiometric matrix, reaction rates, propensities and an initial distribution $P_{0}(\textbf{n})$, the system evolves according to the CME \cite{van2007stochastic}:

 where $s_{k}$ is the $k$-th row of the stoichiometric matrix.
-We consider the reflecting boundary condition for both the boundary at $n_{i}=0$ and $n_{i}=N_{i}$, by setting the transition probability out of boundary to zero.
-Then, the CME conserves the probability over time, as the case in the present examples.
-Other boundary conditions such as the absorbing boundary can be implemented when necessary.
-Then, the CME may not conserve the probability, but the VAN can still learn an automatically normalized distribution and give the normalization constant \cite{tang2022solving}.

-The state space of the probability distribution scales exponentially with the number of species: $N^{M}$ when each species has a count up to $N$.
-The exponentially increasing state space makes it challenging to solve the CME and track the time evolution of the probability distribution.
-Based on a neural-network ansatz, we next provide a computational approach towards solving this problem.
+We consider the reflecting boundary condition for both boundaries at $n_{i}=0$ and $n_{i}=N_{i}$, by setting the transition probability out of the boundary to zero, where the CME conserves the probability over time.
+Other boundary conditions can be employed when necessary.
+The state space of the probability distribution scales exponentially with the number of species: $N^{M}$ if each species has a count up to $N$.
+The exponentially increasing state space makes it challenging to solve the CME.
+Based on a neural-network ansatz, we next provide a computational approach toward solving this problem.